yetanotherlab/tageditor/README.md

 ### Travis CI

 [Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The angular-seed project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.
+The tageditor project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.